-Over the course of the project, more than 20,000 truckloads of concrete have been delivered to site, nearly 100,000m3 of concrete has been poured and over a dozen concrete mixes have been used - including some unique mix designs.
-On average, more than 880m3 of concrete was delivered to site every week.
+Over the course of the project, more than 20,000 truckloads of concrete have been delivered to site, nearly 100,000 m3 of concrete has been poured and over a dozen concrete mixes have been used - including some unique mix designs.
+On average, more than 880 m3 of concrete was delivered to site every week.
 The sand component associated with this volume of concrete is 42,500 - 45,000 tonnes.
 The vast majority of this sand was from the McCallum Bros Ltd's Pakiri site.

-Infrastructure spending is often designed with a specific purpose of supporting economic productivity and subject to extensive cost-benefit analysis.
-These evaluation process consider all costs and all benefits - direct, indirect and consequential.
-It is essential to have enough natural resource, including sand, to support any infrastructure delivery programme.
+Infrastructure spending is often designed with the specific purpose of supporting economic productivity and is subject to extensive cost-benefit analysis.
+This evaluation process considers all costs and all benefits - direct, indirect and consequential.
+It is essential to have enough natural resources, including sand, to support any infrastructure delivery programme.